-11 reasons why you shouldn't have more than one audience in MailchimpTrust me when I say "Mo' Audiences, Mo' Problems"
+11 reasons why you shouldn't have more than a single audience in MailchimpTrust me when I say "Mo' Audiences, Mo' Problems"

-This article has recently been updated follow Mailchimp deciding to change ‘lists’ to ‘audiences’.
+This article has been updated following the change Mailchimp implemented in early 2019 renaming ‘lists’ as ‘audiences’.

 Mo Audiences, Mo Problems…

-As the Mailchimp Guy, I get involved in lots of tricky situations with clients who want me to tidy up their unruly Mailchimp account.
+As “the Mailchimp Guy“, I am regularly asked by clients to tidy up their unruly Mailchimp account.

 Sometimes, it’s templates, sometimes it’s their forms, but usually the first thing they want to sort out is their databases… i.e. their audiences… and consolidate their information down into a single audience.

 Why would they want to do this some of you may be asking?

 Well when it comes to managing your data in Mailchimp, the more audiences you have, the more likely you are going to encounter problems.